OP-DSL/OP2-Common/docs/devapp.rst

               op_arg_dat(p_adt,  -1, OP_ID, 1, "double", OP_READ ),
               op_arg_gbl(&rms,    1,           "double", OP_INC  ));

 At this point all the loops have been converted to use ``op_par_loop`` API and the application should be validating when executed on as sequential, single threaded CPU application.
+You should now also be able to run without the ``OP_NO_REALLOC`` runtime flag and still get a valid result.
+However, in this case you should note that OP2 will be making internal copies of the data declared for ``op_map`` and ``op_dat`` .
+When developing applications for performance, you should consider freeing the initial memory allocated immediately after the relevant ``op_decl_map`` and ``op_decl_dat`` calls.
+In the next step we avoid freeing such "application developer allocated" memory by using HDF5 file I/O so that mesh data is directly read from file to OP2 allocated internal memory.

 Step 6 - Handing it all to OP2
 --------------------------------------